Fabulous-Samurai/cpp_dynamic_calc/docs/user/performance.md

 ## Conclusion

-OGULATOR v3.0 delivers professional-grade performance that matches or exceeds commercial alternatives while remaining completely free.
+AXIOM v3.0 delivers professional-grade performance that matches or exceeds commercial alternatives while remaining completely free.
 The Eigen-optimized architecture, combined with intelligent dispatching and zero-copy Python integration, ensures that mathematical computations execute at Senna speed - the performance level demanded by Formula 1 racing and professional scientific computing.